NBA Rumors: LeBron James Could Sign 5-Year, $207 Million Contract With Cavaliers, Per ‘ESPN’

 Will LeBron James “Defend the Land” for another season?
-Will he do “Whatever It Takes” to give the Cavaliers their second NBA championship title?
+Will he do “Whatever It Takes” to give the Cavaliers their second NBA championship?
 Those are some of the questions swirling around the league as the best basketball player on the planet is set to make another controversial decision this summer.

 After being swept by the Golden State Warriors, most people expect LeBron James to leave his hometown team for the second time and chase another championship ring somewhere else.
-The 33-year-old small forward is yet to make an official statement regarding his free agency decision, but as of now, the Los Angeles Lakers emerged as his top landing spot, with the Houston Rockets and the Philadephia 76ers as his other destinations.
+The 33-year-old small forward is yet to make an official statement regarding his free agency decision, but as of now, the Los Angeles Lakers have emerged as his top landing spot, with the Houston Rockets and the Philadephia 76ers as his other possible destinations.

 However, according to Dave McMenamin of ESPN, the Cavaliers have a strong belief that they are still in the mix to sign James in free agency.
 Cleveland is the only team in the league who can offer James a five-year deal worth $207 million, while the Lakers, Rockets, and the Sixers can only give him a four-year, $152 million contract.
 When it comes to free agency, James is reportedly the Cavaliers’ “Plan A, B, and C.”

 It’s not a surprise why James is Cleveland’s No. 1 priority this summer.
-The All-Star forward gave the Cavaliers their first NBA championship title, and he’s the main reason why they are in the NBA Finals in the last four years.
+The All-Star forward gave the Cavaliers their first NBA championship, and he’s the main reason why they were in the NBA Finals in the last four years.
 James’ free agency decision is expected to determine the path the Cavaliers will take this summer.

 With nine hours and change to go until the opening bell, here’s your leaguewide preview of NBA free agency from SportsSunday in the @nytimes —> https://t.co/HrXlCnIgyz